dalmo1991/superflexPy/doc/components.rst

 Component identifiers
 *********************

-All parameters, states, and components (except for the network) in SuperflexPy are identified using an identifier string assigned by the user.
-The identifier string can have an arbitrary length, with the only restriction that it cannot contain the underscore :code:`_`.
+In SuperflexPy, ll parameters, states, and components (except for the network) are identified using an identifier string assigned by the user.
+The identifier string can have an arbitrary length, with the only restriction being that it cannot contain the underscore :code:`_`, as this is a special character used internally by SuperflexPy.

 When an element is inserted into a unit or when the unit is inserted into the node, the identifier of the component is prepended to the name of the parameter